 Our blog posts may include affiliate links.
 These affiliate links don't cost you anything, but we might earn a few Euros if you decide to purchase something from one of our recommended website partners.
 Thank you for your support to help keep this platform up and running!

 Without a German bank account, while living in Germany, you’re not going to get very far.
-However, the good news is that nowadays, it’s actually pretty simple to open up a bank account even without speaking German.
-In fact, there are actually banks like N26 who run completely in the English language.
+However, the good news is that nowadays, it’s actually pretty simple to open up a bank account even without speaking German AND without even living in Germany yet.
+In fact, there are actually banks like N26 and vivid that run completely in the English language.

 First, learn the lingo

 When the Germans talk about a debit card/standard bank account, they often call it a Girokonto, EC-Karte, or Maestro.
 While an EC-Karte and Maestro card are different systems, there is one thing that you should know.